-Study Spanish in Cuba and have a truly unforgettable experience. don Quijote is offering a wide range of destinations and courses across the vibrant and exotic Carribbean island that will let you learn Spanish in a completely unique and fascinating setting.
+Study Spanish in Cuba and enjoy a truly unforgettable experience. don Quijote is offering a wide range of destinations and courses across the vibrant Caribbean island which will enable you to learn Spanish in a completely unique and spectacular setting.

 Spanish Schools in Cuba

-- Havana - the enchanting and vivacious capital city is a melting pot of cultures and races.
-Its enthralling atmosphere and unbridled high spirits, Havana unsurprisingly remains a firm favorite among visitors to the island.
+- Havana - the enchanting and vivacious capital city is a melting pot of cultures and ethnicities.
+Thanks to its lively atmosphere and unbridled high spirits, Havana unsurprisingly remains a firm favorite among visitors to the island.

-- Intensive Course: This course will improve all aspects of your Spanish in no time by providing 20 highly engaging group classes a week.
-The group course is a highly effective and entertaining way to improve your Spanish as you will be able to practice whilst discussing a number of interesting topics with your peers.
+- Intensive Course: This course will improve all aspects of your Spanish in no time by providing 20 thoroughly-engaging group classes a week.
+The group course is a highly-effective and entertaining way to improve your Spanish as you will be able to practice while discussing a number of interesting topics with your peers.

-- Super Intensive Course: If you are eager to progress even quicker this course is ideal, offering an additional 2 daily class on top of 20 hours of group classes, you are sure to receive the necessary tuition to rapidly increase your fluency.
+- Super Intensive Course: If you are eager to progress even quicker this course is ideal as it offers an additional 2 daily classes on top of the 20 hours of group classes.
+Your fluency is sure to improve rapidly.

-- One to One: If you are short of time, or simply want to learn Spanish at your own pace, then this course is perfect.
+- Private Classes: If you are short of time, or simply want to learn Spanish at your own pace, then this course is perfect.
 These private individual classes work around a personalized program allowing you to progress in a way tailored exactly to your individual needs and interests.